A Storm of Swords

 You have rated this

-The third installment of A Song of Ice and Fire, A Storm of Swords, is the novel in which all the plots of the series really start to unfold: its narrative is permeated by major events that brutally modify the political structure of Westeros and the life and personality of its inhabitants.
+The third volume of A Song of Ice and Fire, A Storm of Swords, is the most climactic novel in the series so far: its narrative is permeated by major events that brutally modify the political structure of Westeros and the life and personality of its inhabitants.
 However, the book slips up precisely on the portrayal of some of these exciting scenes.

-The story still follows the war for the Iron Throne, interspersing it with Daenerys’ search for power on the neighboring continent of Essos, and with the Night’s Watch’s resistance in the north, as they try to investigate and stop the advance of terrifying supernatural creatures.
+The story still follows the war for the Iron Throne, interspersing it with Daenerys’ search for power on the neighboring continent of Essos, and with the Night’s Watch’s resistance in the north, as they try to investigate and stop the advance of some frightening supernatural creatures.

-Tyrion, on the other hand, is a letdown.
-The dwarf was always smart enough to know when to speak, what to do, and how to identify his true enemies – essential attributes to one wanting to survive King’s Landing.
+Tyrion, on the other hand, is a bit of a letdown.
+He was always smart enough to know when to speak and what to say, and how to identify his true enemies – essential attributes to one wanting to survive King’s Landing.
 However, in A Storm of Swords his personality changes abruptly: he becomes impulsive, foolish, and eager to show his worth to others, especially his father.
 He becomes, in short, an uninteresting pawn in the so-called game of thrones.

-But let’s put the magic aside, for A Storm of Sword is acclaimed for being the novel with the most battles and wars in the series so far.
-Martins’ prose, however, struggles to make them exciting: the events surely are impactful, but the way they are conveyed not always so.
-The author, for instance, can prepare all the pieces leading to a battle brilliantly, making the reader understand the intricate circumstances of the fight and care for the combatants, but at the moment of the actual frenzy, Martin describes the raids, the charges and the assaults with the same cadence with which he describes Cersei’s breakfast.
-The big battles, so present in Jon’s climax, are minutely detailed in detriment of pacing.
+But let’s put magic aside for a moment, for A Storm of Sword is also the novel with the most battles and wars in the series so far.
+Martins’ prose, however, struggles to make them exciting: the events surely are impactful, but the way they are conveyed doesn’t live up to the build-up.
+Martin can prepare brilliantly all the pieces leading to a battle, making us understand the intricate circumstances of the fight and even care for the combatants, but at the moment of the actual frenzy, he describes the raids, the charges, and the assaults with the same cadence with which he describes Cersei’s breakfast.
+The big battles, so present in Jon’s climax, are minutely detailed to the detriment of pacing.

-Even singular duels are a bit anticlimactic due to the surplus of descriptions related to sound.
+Even singular duels are a bit anticlimactic.
 The best example is the fight between the Hound and the leader of the Brotherhood.
-The author quickly describes Lord Beric as a sinister man and one that is clearly confident in the outcome of the duel, while the reader already has past memories to form an image of the Hound’s brutality.
-They face each other and when the battle actually starts not only we are limited to blades “screaming through the air” but also with passages such as “clang and clang, and the big oaken shields took blow after blow after blow”.
+Lord Beric is introduced as a sinister man who is clearly confident in the outcome of the duel, while we are already familiar with the Hound’s brutality and battle prowess.
+They face each other, get ready, and when the battle actually starts not only we are limited to blades “screaming through the air” but also with passages such as “clang and clang, and the big oaken shields took blow after blow after blow”.
 We don’t visualize the battle, only hear its sounds.
-It would be great if this strategy served a narrative purpose – maybe reflecting Arya’s shaken perspective –, but “sound” is all over the place in A Storm of Swords frequently appearing in climactic events.
-If sometimes it is indeed effective (one character dies with a “sickening crunch), sometimes it is just cringy (another one dies after coughing “kof kof kof kof).
-But the apex is certainly the scene in which Hodor (Hodor!”) throws a stone down a well and Bran stops to ponder whether the noise it made was more a “gulp than a “splash.
+It would be great if this strategy served a narrative purpose – maybe reflecting Arya’s shaken perspective –, but “sound” is all over the place in A Storm of Swords, frequently appearing in climactic events.
+If sometimes it is indeed effective (one character dies with a “sickening crunch,for example, which heightens the violence), sometimes it just robs the event of its impact (another one dies after coughing, “kof kof kof kof).
+But the apex of this problem is certainly the scene in which Hodor (Hodor!) throws a stone down a well and Bran stops to ponder whether the noise it made was more of a “gulp than a “splash.

-However, A Storm of Swords doesn’t survive only on its epic battles, since the novel also contains a large share of betrayals, revelations, and tense twists – now emblematic elements of the series.
+However, A Storm of Swords doesn’t survive only on its epic battles, since it also contains a large share of betrayals, revelations, and tense twists – now emblematic elements of the series.
 In this field, Martin fares a bit better.
-The events, when personal, bloody and ruthless (like assassinations and weddings), are much more impactful than the battles.
+The events, when personal, bloody, and ruthless (like assassinations and weddings), are much more impactful than the battles.
 Some of the revelations, however, although coming at the right time – a few more books and no one would care or remember anymore –, are a mixed bag.
-Most work, giving a different perspective to old events, but others sound artificial.
-One, in fact, related to the origin of a certain dagger, is a bit coward since it never gives the character in question a chance to explain his motives, leaving the reader only with some loose conjectures.
+Most work well, giving a different perspective to old events, but others sound artificial.
+One revelation related to the origin of a certain dagger, for example, is a bit coward, since it never gives the character in question a chance to explain his motives, leaving the reader only with some loose conjectures.

-A Storm of Swords is undeniably the novel in which the story of the series reaches its apex.
-It is the series most grandiose and ambitious volume, completely changing the panorama for the following novels.
+A Storm of Swords is the novel in which the series reaches its apex.
+It is its most grandiose and ambitious volume so far, completely changing the board for the following novels.
 But it’s also flawed, with its arbitrary use of magic and problematic “musical” battles.
 Therefore, with so much going on, it is only natural that the great discussion of the series changes once again.
 If A Song of Ice and Fire first problematized the notion of honor and then proceeded to discuss the legitimacy of power, now the theme is much more intense: Valar Morghulis.
 All men must die.

 December 04, 2018